ArcaneNibble/cnoidal/format_notes.md

 | ----------------------------- |
 | gzip compressed data          |

-The size of the gzip-compressed data is stored as the value of this section (TODO CHECK THE FOLLOWING), although having an accurate value is only important on Windows.
+The size of the gzip-compressed data is stored as the value of this section.

 The number of bytes that will be decompressed is 4 * the total number of facilities (found in the  `LT_SECTION_FACNAME` section).
-(TODO CHECK THE FOLLOWING).
-If there are fewer bytes in the compressed stream than this, an error occurs and parsing of the entire file is aborted.
-If there are more bytes in the compressed stream than this, the remaining bytes are ignored.

 #### `LT_SECTION_ZTIME_TABLE_SIZE`